 You’ll see a list of your extensions.
 Click to enable, uncheck to disable, or choose “Options” to edit the settings of your running plugins.

 1. WiseStamp — Turn Your Email Signature Into a Real Person

-Most of us could probably use a refresh to our email signature, but it feels like a chore.
+Most of us could probably use a refresh to our email signature, but we don’t how to bring it to life.

 Wisestamp gives you the oomph you’re looking for with free formatting and the ability to add a headshot.
-All you have to do is plug in your info.
+All it needs is your info.

 2. Mail Merge for Gmail — Personalized Messaging, Faster

 There’s something to be said about a note written just for you.

 But you can achieve the same effect with automation.

 Mail Merge can churn out up to 200 emails at once, giving you the ability to create and schedule Gmail campaigns in under 20 minutes.